linode/docs/docs/guides/platform/get-started/creating-a-compute-instance/index.md

 One of the first steps to deploy a Compute Instance is to decide *what* you actually wish to deploy.
 You're able to select a Linux distribution for a barebones install, a Marketplace App with your desired software, and a few other options.

-- **Distribution:** Select from any [supported Linux distribution](https://www.linode.com/distributions/).
-This option allows you to start with a stable Linux system and build your own software stack from scratch.
+- **Distributions:** Select from any [supported Linux distribution](https://www.linode.com/distributions/).
+This option allows you to start with a stable Linux operating system and build your own software stack from scratch.
 Popular distributions include the latest LTS release of Ubuntu (20.04 LTS currently), the latest Debian (11 currently), and either CentOS Stream or RHEL 8 derived distributions like AlmaLinux 8 and Rocky Linux 8.
 Each distribution comes with its own set of preinstalled software and commands.
 See [Choosing a Linux Distribution](/docs/guides/choosing-a-distribution/).

-- **Marketplace App** *(recommended for non-technical users)*: Select from the many [One-Click Apps](https://www.linode.com/marketplace/apps/) currently featured in the [Linode Marketplace](https://www.linode.com/marketplace/).
+- **Marketplace**: Select from the many [Apps](https://www.linode.com/marketplace/apps/) currently featured in the [Linode Marketplace](https://www.linode.com/marketplace/).
 This installs and configures your desired software, allowing you to start using your applications right away.
 Popular apps include [Wordpress](https://www.linode.com/marketplace/apps/linode/wordpress/), [WooCommerce](https://www.linode.com/marketplace/apps/linode/woocommerce/), [LEMP](https://www.linode.com/marketplace/apps/linode/lemp/), [cPanel](https://www.linode.com/marketplace/apps/cpanel/cpanel/), [Plesk](https://www.linode.com/marketplace/apps/plesk/plesk/), and [Nextcloud](https://www.linode.com/marketplace/apps/linode/nextcloud/).
 See [How to Use Linode's Marketplace Apps](/docs/guides/how-to-use-marketplace-apps-at-linode/).

-- **StackScript:** Select from any StackScripts previously created on your account or from a community StackScript.
+- **StackScripts:** Select from any StackScripts previously created on your account or from a community StackScript.
 StackScripts automate the deployment of software and configuration by executing commands within your system after the first boot.
 See [How to Deploy a New Linode Using a StackScript](/docs/guides/how-to-deploy-a-new-linode-using-a-stackscript/).

-- **Image:** Select from any Custom Image or Recovery Image stored on your account. *Recovery Images* are generated after a Compute Instance has been deleted and *Custom Images* can be created based on existing instances or image files.
+- **Images:** Select from any Custom Image or Recovery Image stored on your account. *Recovery Images* are generated after a Compute Instance has been deleted and *Custom Images* can be created based on existing instances or image files.
 See [Images - Get Started](/docs/products/tools/images/get-started/).

-- **Backup:** If you have the Backups service enabled on an existing Compute Instance, you can select any available backup snapshot to deploy from.
+- **Backups:** If you have the Backups service enabled on an existing Compute Instance, you can select any available backup snapshot to deploy from.
 See [Restore a Backup to a New Linode](/docs/products/storage/backups/guides/restore-to-a-new-linode/).

-- **Clone:** Creates a new Compute Instance from the disks and configuration on an existing instance.
+- **Clone Linode:** Creates a new Compute Instance from the disks and configuration on an existing instance.
 See [Cloning a Linode](/docs/guides/clone-your-linode/).

 This guide assumes you are creating a Compute Instance from a **Distribution**.
 If you select a different option, you may wish to follow the specific instructions within their own corresponding guides.